11.3 Airway, Breathing, Circulation, and Medical Emergencies

 • Airway choices depend on consciousness, ability to maintain the airway, and suspected head or spine injury.

-• Breathing emergencies in BPOC include penetrating chest injuries, anaphylaxis, asthma, opioid overdose, and rescue breathing within training.
+• Breathing emergencies in BPOC include penetrating chest injuries, anaphylaxis, asthma, and opioid overdose, with rescue breathing within training.

 • Circulation emergencies include heart attack, shock, and CPR/AED competency for adults, children, and infants.